Why It Matters

 A Backlog That Keeps Growing

-The math tells a cautionary story.
+As of May 7, the VA has 217 total open GAO recommendations.
+Of those, 30 are classified as priority recommendations, meaning GAO has determined they warrant the most urgent attention from agency leadership.
 A year ago, in May 2025, GAO identified 29 priority recommendations for the VA.
 In the intervening 12 months, the department implemented just two of them.
 GAO then added three new priority recommendations, bringing the total to 30.

 Three Critical Areas